tkw1536/ggman/README.md

 Optionally, you can pass a `--simulate` argument to `ggman fix`.
 Instead of storing any urls, it will only print what is being done to STDOUT.

-### 'ggman lsr'

-To list the remotes of all installed repositories, use `ggman lsr`.
-It takes an optional argument `--canonical` which, if provided, cause ggman to print canonical urls instead of the provided ones.

 ### 'ggman fetch' and 'ggman pull'

 To fetch data for all repositories, or to run git pull, use `ggman fetch` and `ggman pull` respectively.